elmasaliji/WebDevelopment/Projects/Web Development Agency/README.md

-# Food Service
+# Web Design Agency

-- The project was inspired by [this course](https://www.udemy.com/course/10-mega-responsive-websites-with-html-css-and-javascript/)
+- The project was created according to [this video](https://www.youtube.com/watch?v=KibbYf9avko)
 - The project was done to improve programming skills